-The Director of Finance & Operations keeps a confidential record of all concerns raised and the outcomes.
-She gives Alert's Board of Trustees a quarterly summary of all cases raised, without revealing any specific details - except where allegations of fraud or corruption are found to be substantiated.
+The Director of Global Delivery keeps a confidential record of all concerns raised and the outcomes.
+They provide Alert's Board of Trustees with a quarterly summary of all cases raised, without revealing any specific details, except where allegations of fraud or corruption are found to be substantiated.